 For breast cancer resources in your your community, please visit our Local Breast Cancer Resources for You section.

 Where Your Money Goes

-Since its founding in 1982, Komen has funded more than $990 million in research and provided more than $2 billion in funding to screening, education, treatment and psychosocial support programs serving millions of people in more than 30 countries worldwide.
+Since its founding in 1982, Komen has funded more than $1 billion in research and provided more than $2 billion in funding to screening, education, treatment and psychosocial support programs serving millions of people in more than 30 countries worldwide.